h-yung/yardswap/README.md

 - Node, Express, MongoDB and Mongoose.
 - Bootstrap for styling.
 Also not ideal and may replace.
 - Cloudinary and multer for media handling and storage.
-- passport and a few other middlewares for authentication, sessions, etc.
+- passport and other middleware for authentication, sessions, etc.

 ## Previews
 ### **View own profile**